 Caroline Abbott died in September of 1887.
 Josiah Abbott continued to live at 317 Commonwealth until his death in June of 1891.

 On July 2, 1892, 317 Commonwealth was purchased from Josiah Abbott’s estate by Miss Eliza Collamore and Miss Helen Elizabeth Collamore, sisters.
 They previously had lived at 115 Beacon.
+They also maintained a home in Swampscott.

 On October 18, 1916, 317 Commonwealth was purchased from Helen Collamore’s estate by Lillior (Lillie) Taylor (Dowling) Nutting, the widow of William B. Nutting.
 She was the sister of Mark Temple Dowling, a real estate dealer in partnership with James Sumner Draper.
 On October 19, 1916, she transferred the property to her brother, and on November 16, 1916, he transferred it to his partner, J. Sumner Draper.